 Scott Black claimed then that he had helped Natasha that one time because she had threatened to kill herself.

 Natasha was a troubled teen who had been suspended from school, had experimented with a variety of drugs and had slashed her wrists on one occasion and had been receiving counselling.

 The Frantic Search for Natasha Ryan

 An extensive search was undertaken by police.
 Extensive areas of bushland were burned to aid the search and more than 100 local State Emergency Service volunteers gave their time to help.
 When nothing turned up in the search for Natasha, Police believed that she may have fallen victim to a Serial Killer in the Rockhampton area, with multiple women being abducted and found raped and murdered.

 After failing to find her despite leaving no stone unturned, Natasha’s family eventually accepted that she was dead and held a memorial service in Bundaberg, Queensland on what was Natasha’s 17th birthday on May 9, 2001.
 Less than two years later, Natasha would be found just four kilometres from her family home.
 She had been missing for four years and eight months.

 Who was Leonard Fraser?

-Leonard Fraser was already serving a life sentence for the abduction, rape and murder of nine-year-old Keyra Steinhardt when he confessed to an additional murder, that of Natasha Ryan.
+Leonard Fraser was already serving the above life sentence for the abduction, rape and murder of nine-year-old Keyra Steinhardt when he confessed to an additional murder, that of Natasha Ryan.
 So both Natasha’s family and the police force thought that Natasha was dead.

 The confession of Natasha Ryan’s murder was believed to have been made in a deal with police to avoid the general population in jail.

 Natasha Ryan is Back from The Dead

 During the trial of Leonard Fraser for the murder of Natasha Ryan, police prosecutor Paul Rutledge announced that he was pleased to inform the court that Leonard was not guilty of Natasha’s murder.
 It was a statement that sent shock waves through Natasha’s family, causing her father, Robert, to almost collapse.

 It was then revealed that police had raided a house in North Rockhampton the night before, on April 10, 2003 and had found Natasha alive and well, hiding in a cupboard.
 Natasha had been living with long-term boyfriend Scott Black since her disappearance.
 She was found just four kilometres from her family home.